|Canada at Mexico 1986|

-He is one of the most successful Canadian player in Europe.
+Julian de Guzman is one of the most successful Canadian player in Europe.
 He is best remembered for Deportivo La Coruna between 2005 and 2009.
 He was voted their best player for the 2007-2008 season.
 He also had a remarkable career with Hanover 96.
-For the national team, he is capped 76 times at the time of writing. he was the MVP for the 2007 Gold Cup.
+For the national team, he is capped 76 times at the time of writing.
+He was the MVP for the 2007 Gold Cup.

-Born in Calgary, Alberta, Canada, Hargreaves played with Calgary Foothills as a youth before beginning his professional football career in Germany with Bayern Munich.
-After seven years with the Munich side – during which time he won four German league titles and the 2000–01 UEFA Champions League – Hargreaves signed for Manchester United in 2007, winning the Premier League and UEFA Champions League in his first season.
-He was eligible for Wales, England and Canada.
-He was capped by Wales on the youth level, but chose to play for England as a senior.
+Born in Canada, Hargreaves began his career with Bayern Munich.
+He spent 7 years there, winning the Champions League.
+He joined Manchester United in 2007, winning the Premier League and Champions League in his first season.
+He was capped by Wales on the youth level, but played for England as a senior.
 In 2001, he became the first English international who never lived in England.
-Capped 42 times.
 He played in the WC Finals of 2002 and 2006, and the Euro 2004.

 Jonathan De Guzmán is the brother of Julian.
-He progressed through the Feyenoord Academy, making his first team debut in 2005 and has played over 100 matches for the club from Rotterdam.
-In the summer of 2010 de Guzmán signed a three-year contract with RCD Mallorca following a free transfer.
-The following summer he was purchased by Villarreal.
+He progressed through the Feyenoord Academy, making his first team debut in 2005.
+In 2010 de Guzmán signed with RCD Mallorca following a free transfer.
+The following summe. he went to Villarreal.
 He later played for Swansea and Napoli.
-Born in Canada, he became a Dutch citizen in 2008 and immediately, made himself available for Dutch selection.
+Born in Canada, he became a Dutch citizen in 2008.
 He played for Holland youth side.
 In 2013, he finally received his first senior cap.
-He played at the WC Finals in 2014.
+He played at the World Cup Finals in 2014.

 |Jonathan de Guzman|